 The Public Sector Summit at GTC will include more than 40 sessions on topics including national and global AI policy and infrastructure, data science, autonomous machines, conversational AI, preventative maintenance, edge computing and cybersecurity.

 Featured speakers include three members of the U.S. Congress and the chairman of the U.S. Federal Communications Commission.
-Also presenting are leaders from government contractors, labs, agencies and academia, including Accenture, Booz Allen Hamilton, Carnegie Mellon University, In-Q-Tel, Lockheed Martin, Microsoft, NASA, NIST, NITI Aayog, OECD, RAND Corporation, Scotland’s National Data Lab, Stanford University, University of Florida, U.S. Air Force and U.S. Defense Intelligence Agency.
+Also presenting are leaders from government contractors, labs, agencies and academia, including Accenture, Booz Allen Hamilton, Carnegie Mellon University, In-Q-Tel, Lockheed Martin, Microsoft, NASA, NIST, NITI Aayog, OECD, RAND Corporation, Scotland’s National Data Lab, Stanford University and University of Florida.

 Here are 10 of the 40 sessions taking place during the Public Sector Summit: